Animals on Campus

 Responsibilities of Individuals with Service Animals:

 Individuals with disabilities are responsible for the control of their service animals at all times.
 Dogs must be tethered to the Handler by leash or harness, which does not exceed six (6) feet in length.
 Animals may not be aggressive, be a danger to the health and safety of the campus community or cause disruption to the educational process (i.e. not well behaved, barking, allowed to wander in a classroom, etc.).
-Disruption of the campus educational and administrative process or other campus function by any animal, requires that the owner or handler remove the animal from the University property immediately by the owner or handler.
+Disruption of the campus educational and administrative process or other campus function, remove the animal from the University property immediately by the owner or handler.

 Individuals are responsible for ensuring the immediate clean-‐up and proper disposal of all animal waste.